 Degree Completion Notes

-- Total credits required for graduation (minimum): 120 credits
+- Total credits required for a bachelor's degree (minimum): 120 credits

 - Cumulative GPA required for graduation (minimum): 2.000